 Celebrex is an anti-inflammatory drug used to treat rheumatoid arthritis and osteoporosis, approved by the U.S. Food and Drug Administration (FDA) in 1998.
 The FDA issued a number of restrictions on the drug beginning in 1999 due to complaints about serious side effects, including chest congestion; flu-like symptoms; high blood pressure; stroke; and various heart problems, include heart attack.
 Less sever, but more common side effects include headache, nausea, indigestion, and diarrhea.

 The drug's manufacturer, Pfizer, settled with plaintiffs for hundreds of millions of dollars in 2008, while additional lawsuits continue to be filed.
 The following is an overview of Celebrex and its liability for patients' injuries.
-See Celebrex FAQ and Celebrex Links for more information.
+See Celebrex FAQ for more information.

 Celebrex Drug Facts